CENTITVC/Training/Firmware/README.md

 > FW: 01.00 \
 > HW: 01.00

-This firmware is capable of swap between two operation modes:
+This firmware is capable of swapping between two operation modes:
 - LEDs follow the button;
 - LEDs follow the temperature.